ArangurenAndres/arangurenandres.github.io/_projects/project_mgai_2.md

 ## Abstract

 Monte Carlo Tree Search (MCTS) has demonstrated strong performance in deterministic and adversarial games.
 However, its vanilla form lacks context-awareness in complex multi-agent environments.

-This project explores integrating **heuristic knowledge** into MCTS for the UC Berkeley Capture the Flag variant of Pacman.
+We explore integrating **heuristic knowledge** into MCTS for the UC Berkeley Capture the Flag variant of Pacman, introducing:

-Enhancements include:
 - Progressive bias via heuristic-based action sorting
-- Softmax-weighted rollouts for more informed simulations
+- Softmax-weighted rollouts for more accurate simulations
 - A specialized **defensive MCTS agent** for team coordination

 Through **ablation studies** and a **tournament** (evaluated with win rates and TrueSkill scores), we show that heuristic-informed strategies significantly improve robustness and gameplay effectiveness.